Header logo

 The downside is that as a company director, you’ll be responsible for all of the legal and financial obligations for your business, including paying corporation tax, managing salaries and dividends, and submitting annual accounts and statements to Companies House.
 The additional complexity often means outsourcing payroll and returns to an accountant, with the cost that entails.
 But it does mean you’re in complete control of every aspect of your business.

-Umbrella companies are the main alternative for contractors, particularly since IR35 rules have applied to the private sector.
+Umbrella companies are the main alternative for contractors, particularly since the off-payroll working rules - also known as IR35 - have applied to the private sector.
 We have dedicated guides to IR35, and how it impacts both clients and contractors.
 In basic terms, the legislation is intended to stop “disguised employment” where businesses might avoid paying Employers National Insurance Contributions, Sick Pay and Holiday Pay by hiring people through limited companies, which also potentially reduces the tax payable by the self-employed individual.

 The responsibility for deciding IR35 status has to be determined by the client since April 2021, rather than the contractor.
 There’s an exemption if the end-client has less than 50 employees, no more than £10.2 million turnover and has less than £5.1 million on the balance sheet, but for other businesses, if you’re deemed to be ‘inside IR35’, all income will be taxed as coming from employment.